acdh-oeaw/apis-core-rdf/docs/source/configuration.md

 ```

 Sets whether list and detail views are accessible for anonymous (not
-logged in) users.
+logged-in) users.
 If only a subset of the data should be exposed to the
 anonymous user, use [custom
 managers](https://docs.djangoproject.com/en/stable/topics/db/managers/#custom-managers).

-## Maintenance Middleware
+## Maintenance middleware

 APIS ships a maintenance middleware that you can use and activate to
 enable a maintenance mode in your project.
 Maintenance mode means that
-only superuser accounts can access the web interfaces, all other requests
+only superuser accounts can access the web interfaces; all other requests
 are being answered with a simple maintenance mode page (the
 `maintenance.html` template).
 To use the middleware, add